 Since air fryer models vary, keep your eye on the potatoes as they cook and don't be afraid to open the oven or basket to check for doneness.

-While home fries can be enjoyed any time of day, they are particularly satisfying as part of a delicious breakfast or brunch.
+While home fries can be enjoyed any time of day, they are particularly satisfying as part of a delicious vegan breakfast or brunch.

 Leftover home fries can can covered and refrigerated for up to 3 days.
 Reheat them in your air fryer for maximum crispness.
 A microwave can also be used for reheating but will result in softer potatoes.